 - A Flat Stage: During which the innovation is being improved and gaining market traction.
 This stage can be lengthy.
 Firms tend to accept this first stage data as predictive and fail to analyze the potential technology or distribution developments that may ensue.

-Inability to focus on the future.
-In has been shown in one of Tellis’ studies that major innovations go through stages.
-The first, a flat stage while the innovation is being improved and getting market traction, can be lengthy.
-Firms tend to accept this first stage data as predictive and fail to analyze the potential technology or distribution developments that may ensue and lead to the second, take off phase.
-As a result they fail to invest or even stop an innovation that is in the marketplace.
+- Take Off Phase: As a result, they fail to invest or even stop an innovation that is in the marketplace.
 For example, Blackberry had a smartphone prior to the iPhone and HP had an e-reader before the Kindle or the iPad, but the potential of each, based on the existing market, seemed too weak to merit investment.
-Apple, of course, proved them wrong.
+Apple and Kindle, of course, proved them wrong.

-In addition, incumbent firms lack three practices that promote the traits that engender innovation: providing incentives for “big” innovation, fostering innovation competition and empowering innovation champions.
+In addition to these traits, incumbent firms also lack three practices that promote the traits that engender innovation: providing incentives for “big” innovation, fostering innovation competition and empowering innovation champions.

 I believe this book will make an important contribution to the strategy literature.
 With a logical framework and a fact-based, research-based foundation, it addresses one of the most important challenges of the day: How do you foster “big” innovation within the context of a firm that has successful business units?
 Executives of established firms should read it and consider applying the ideas immediately.

 Every firm should have some “big” innovation ideas within a balanced portfolio of innovation initiatives, and this book will help get you there.

 Learn how to encourage innovation among your team members to drive business growth.